ionic-team/ionic-docs/src/pages/angular/pwa.md

 }
 ```

 There are two sections in here, one for app specific resources (JS, CSS, HTML) and assets the app will load on demand.
-Depending on you app, these options can be customized.
+Depending on your app, these options can be customized.
 For a more detailed guide, read [the official guide from the Angular Team.](https://angular.io/guide/service-worker-config)

 ## Deploying